 Cryptocurrencies raise a lot of questions for investors and market professionals:

-- Is the offering legal?
-Are those offering the product licensed to do so?
+- Are those offering the product licensed to do so?

 - Are the trading markets fair?
 Can the prices on those markets be manipulated?